samersultan/sublime-text-4-color-scheme/README.md

 ## Installation instructions:

-1) Place the Tubster-custom.tmTheme file in this folder
+1) Place the Tubster-custom.tmTheme file in this folder (if it does not exist create it):

 `
 %USERPROFILE%\Appdata\Roaming\Sublime Text 3\Packages\Color Scheme - Default`